 Room temperature – remove from fridge 45-60 minutes before using.

-- Soak raisins in boiling water for approximately 15 minutes, drain and gently dry, set aside.
+- Soak raisins in boiling water for approximately 15 minutes, drain and gently dry with a paper towel, set aside.

 - In a small bowl mix together the cinnamon and brown sugar, set aside.